Alek Thomas Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).
+- Giants pitchers combine to surrender 80 home runs (one per game), the ninth-fewest in the league.

-- Walker (2-0) pitches for the Giants to make his third start this season.

-- In his most recent time out on Thursday, the right-hander threw one scoreless inning against the San Diego Padres without surrendering a hit.
+- His most recent time out came on Wednesday against the San Diego Padres, when the right-hander went five innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.